 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards not all met 1.6 Standard not met The pharmacy does not keep all the records required by law and does not have good governance procedures for the management of controlled drugs.
-It does not keep accurate records of the storage and supply of controlled drugs.
 2. Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met N/A N/A N/A 5.
-Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards not all met 4.3 Standard not met The pharmacy does not always store its controlled drugs appropriately and in accordance with legal requirements.
+The pharmacy does not make adequate checks that medicines requiring refrigeration are stored appropriately and suitable for supply.
+5. Equipment and facilities Standards met N/A N/A N/A